-This recipe in my 3-ring kitchen binder is a tattered photocopy of my dad’s handwriting, dated 1969.
+Though my mom was the maker of this confection, I associate the recipe with my dad.
+In a 3-ring kitchen binder in my kitchen cabinet is a tattered photocopy of my dad’s handwriting, dated 1967 (? never could read his writing).
 Now, my dad knows his way around a grill but he most definitely does NOT make cookies.
 So the fact that he wrote down a recipe and hung on to it means that it made him a hit at work.
-He and my mom made it every December for him to bring to his aerospace facility (think Mad Men for chemical engineers).
+He and my mom made batches of Bourbon Balls every December for him to bring to his aerospace facility (think Mad Men with pocket protectors).
 The treats held a fascination for me because the whole time I was growing up, I was unable to partake.

 Now I can.
 And I do.

 Bourbon Balls (or, as I prefer, Rum Balls)

 1 C confectioners sugar

 2 T powdered cocoa